vgurianov/uml-sp/docs/case_studies/clock/clock.md

 ### The simulation model in C# code:
 [ClockClassAlt.cs](https://github.com/vgurianov/uml-sp/blob/master/examples/clock/ClockClassAlt.cs)

+## Note
+The objects of *Leaf, Root, TopNode, BottomNode* classes have concurrent threads.
+The threads interact according *Single Threaded Execution* pattern.

 ## Conclusion
 The main principle of the SSP is a decomposition principle.
 The particularity feature of decomposition is a decomposition of time.
 For any subsystem need to define a minimal change of subsystem.
 It is a operation with "Exist" stereotype.<br/>